Police tactical group: Roles

-Specialist positions include snipers, method of entry specialist, explosive breachers, tactical swimmers, tactical ropers, tactical coxswains, medics and advanced drivers.
+Specialist positions include snipers, method-of-entry specialists, explosive breachers, tactical swimmers, tactical ropers, tactical coxswains, medics and advanced drivers.

 Equipment

 All groups are jointly funded and equipped by both their respective state or territory police and federal government.
 Federal government funding allows purchases for more expensive equipment such as Lenco BearCat armoured rescue vehicles.
 The Australian Government has purchased eight ‘BearCats’ at a cost of approximately $400,000 each—one for each state and territory police tactical group.

 Skills Enhancement Courses

 Each year Police Tactical Group operators attend Skills Enhancement Courses with the Tactical Assault Groups of the Special Air Service Regiment and 2nd Commando Regiment.